 The disadvantage of this system is that, as the distance of the receiver goes on increasing from the transmitter, electricity transmission becomes lesser.

 This electromagnetic radiation is beamed in the direction of the receiver like a laser beam.
-With the help of this technology, electricity is getting transfer for a long distance without any medium.
+With the help of this technology, electricity is getting transferred for a long distance without any medium.

 Wireless drone aircraft & solar satellites are a few examples of far-field wireless power transmission.

-Trial on first Wireless Power Transfer by New Zealand
+Trial on the first Wireless Power Transfer by New Zealand

 By taking advantage of wireless electricity transmission, Powerco is investing in the project of the EMROD, which is the second-largest electricity distributor in New Zealand.